syberant/evolvim/README.md

 # Conclusion

-## Involve people with technology
+## Involving people with technology
 The original project by [carykh] got a lot of people involved with programming or at least interested.
 Modifications to the code were however hard because it wasn't very well documented and pretty messy.
 I hope to make it easier to contribute to this version by eventually providing good documentation and clean code.

 My choice of [Rust] is a mixed blessing: it runs blazingly fast, prevents a lot of bugs and is my favorite language.
 It does however have a pretty steep learning curve and I spent months fighting with the compiler when I was getting started.